CarlosOT/Python/README.md

-# Works in Python
+# Works in Python - Chapter 1 - July 9 2018

+PT
-Esses são meus trabalhos com Python, porém ainda sou iniciante.
-No momento estou me dedicando a dominar cada tópico da linguagem, passo a passo.
+Esses são meus trabalhos com Python.
+Ainda sou iniciante na linguagem, no momento estou me dedicando a dominar cada tópico da linguagem, passo a passo.
+A pouco tempo decidi publicar meus códigos no github, espero que essa semente possa dar frutos, esse é meu desejo.

+EN
+These are my works with Python.
+I'm still a beginner in the language, at the moment I am dedicating myself to mastering each topic of the language, step by step.
+Soon I decided to publish my codes on github, I hope this seed can bear fruit, this is my desire.